dverite/permuteseq/README.md

 A: It's essentially a [format-preserving encryption](https://en.wikipedia.org/wiki/Format-preserving_encryption) scheme.
 In an inner loop, there's a balanced 9-round [Feistel Cipher](https://en.wikipedia.org/wiki/Feistel_cipher), with a block size determined by the range of the sequence.
 The round function hashes the current block with bits from the key.
 A cycle-walking outer loop iterates over that encryption step until the result fits into the desired range, so the outputs are guaranteed to be in the same exact range as the inputs.
 The reverse permutation follows the same process iterating in the reverse order.

 *Q: Is the shuffle effect comparable to crypto-grade randomizing?*
 A: No. Altough it's based on well-known and proven techniques, the limits at play (64-bit key, reduced output space) are too small for that.
 Also, it's generally safe to assume that code not reviewed by professional cryptographers is not cryptographically strong.
-Consider [XTEA](https://en.wikipedia.org/wiki/XTEA), available for PostgreSQL through the [cryptint](http://pgxn.org/dist/cryptint) extension, if you simply want a strong 64-bit to 64-bit Feistel cipher.
+If you simply want a strong 64-bit to 64-bit Feistel cipher, you may consider [XTEA](https://en.wikipedia.org/wiki/XTEA), available for PostgreSQL through the [cryptint](http://pgxn.org/dist/cryptint) extension.

 *Q: How is the unicity of the output guaranteed?*
 A: By the mathematical property that is at the heart of the [Feistel Network](https://en.wikipedia.org/wiki/Feistel_cipher), which produces a permutation in the mathematical sense (f(x)=f(y) <=> x=y).